-Students should select a Dissertation Advisor once they have selected an area of research, preferably by the end of the student's first year and prior to taking the advanced qualifying exam.
-While faculty at the student's non-home institution can co-chair a student's Dissertation Advisory Committee, all Dissertation Advisors must have their primary appointment in the student's home institution.
+Students should select a Dissertation Advisor once they have selected an area of research by the end of the student's first year and prior to taking the advanced qualifying exam.
+While faculty at the student's non-home institution can co-chair a student's Dissertation Advisory Committee, all Dissertation Advisors must have their primary appointment in the student's home institution, and must be versed in biomedical data science and informatics.
 Additionally, the Dissertation Advisor must be a full member of either MUSC's Graduate Faculty of the College of Graduate Studies or Clemson's Graduate Faculty.
 Once the Dissertation Advisor is selected, the student should meet with the Advisor as often as needed to discuss course selection and research.